videojs/video.js/docs/guides/plugins.md

 videojs.registerPlugin('examplePlugin', examplePlugin);
 ```

-The only stipulation with the name of the plugin is that it cannot conflict with any existing player method.
 After that, any player will automatically have an `examplePlugin` method on its prototype!

+> **Note:** The only stipulation with the name of the plugin is that it cannot conflict with any existing plugin or player method.

-## Writing a Class-Based Plugin
+## Writing a Advanced Plugin

-As of Video.js 6, there is an additional type of plugin supported: class-based plugins.
+As of Video.js 6, there is an additional type of plugin supported: advanced plugins.

 At any time, you may want to refer to the [Plugin API docs][api-plugin] for more detail.

 ### Write a JavaScript Class/Constructor

 If you're familiar with creating [components](components.md), this process is similar.
-A class-based plugin starts with a JavaScript class (a.k.a. a constructor function).
+A advanced plugin starts with a JavaScript class (a.k.a. a constructor function).

 This can be achieved with ES6 classes: